dnsviz/dnsviz/README.md

   or greater is required because of the support for unicode names and HTML-like labels, both of which are utilized in the visual output.

-* M2Crypto (0.21.1 or later) - https://gitlab.com/m2crypto/m2crypto
+* M2Crypto (0.24.0 or later) - https://gitlab.com/m2crypto/m2crypto

   M2Crypto is required if cryptographic validation of signatures and digests is desired (and thus is highly recommended).
 The current code will display warnings if the cryptographic elements cannot be verified.

-  Note that support for the following DNSSEC algorithms is not yet available in stock releases of M2Crypto: 3 (DSA-SHA1), 6 (DSA-NSEC3-SHA1), 12 (GOST R 34.10-2001), 13 (ECDSA Curve P-256 with SHA-256), 14 (ECDSA Curve
+	Note that M2Crypto version 0.21.1 or later can be used to validate some DNSSEC algorithms, but support for the following DNSSEC algorithms is not available in releases of M2Crypto prior to 0.24.0 without a patch:
+	3 (DSA-SHA1), 6 (DSA-NSEC3-SHA1), 12 (GOST R 34.10-2001),
+  13 (ECDSA Curve P-256 with SHA-256), 14 (ECDSA Curve P-384 with SHA-384).
-  P-384 with SHA-384).
-However, there are two patches included in the `contrib` directory that can be applied to M2Crypto 0.21.1, M2Crypto 0.22.3 (`contrib/m2crypto-pre0.23.patch`), or M2Crypto 0.23.0
+  There are two patches included in the `contrib` directory that can be applied to pre-0.24.0 versions to get this functionality:
+	`contrib/m2crypto-pre0.23.patch` or `contrib/m2crypto-0.23.patch`.
+For
-  (`contrib/m2crypto-0.23.patch`).
-For example:
+  example:

   ```
   $ patch -p1 < /path/to/dnsviz-source/contrib/m2crypto-pre0.23.patch